siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Strategy
-The purpose of this online quiz is to entertain people who like 80s music.
-The quiz should be easy for the user to navigate across the different pages and return to the homw page or restart the quiz.
-It should initially be a simple design to which features can be added as popularity grows.
+The purpose of this online quiz is to provide an entertaining online quiz for people of all ages who like 80s music.

+The quiz should be easy for the user to navigate across the different pages and return to the home page or restart the quiz.

+The application should initially be a simple design with enough interactivity to function and entertain and to which features and question content can easily be added as popularity grows.

 #### Goals
   * to provide an entertaining interactive application